jmor1234/pg-ai/README.md

 - “Curiosities and Considerations”

 If contextually relevant to the current interaction, any note the user creates will be used to provide deeper insights and contextual interaction.
-This enhanced contextual relevance not only makes your interaction with the AI assistant better, but you get personalized essay recommendation on what to read next based on all your conversations and notes that you provided.
+This enhanced contextual relevance not only makes your interaction with the AI assistant better, but you get personalized essay recommendations on what to read next based on all your conversations and notes that you provided.

 ## Technical Details

 This application just leverages Claude-3-sonnet, RAG, prompting craftsmanship, and a simple UI to try and augment the experience of reading an essay, and to create a new unique interactive experience and ability to have a contextually relevant interaction with such a dense quality and quantity data source like all of Paul’s essays.

-### RAG for Contextually Relevant Interaction
-Leveraging both the external data (Paul’s Essays) and internal data (the user’s notes and saved previous conversations) to get the best experience.

-The user does not need to provide any information about themselves if they don't want to.
-You will get a great experience and interaction with the AI Assistant conversing and giving you insights based on relevant Paul Graham essay data.

-To significantly enhance their experience, the more internal data the user provides, the more contextually relevant the insights and interaction can be:
-- Preset Labels to get the user thinking in the right direction:
-  - “Background”
-  - “Currently Working On”
-  - “Long Term Goals”
-  - “Current Challenges”
-  - “Curiosities and Considerations”

-The last preset label is “Chat History”:
-- The notes within here are automatically created when the user chooses to save their current conversation if they deem valuable.
-- Doesn't get cluttered, the user only saves interactions they choose to.
-- Can Edit and Delete their Chat History Notes whenever needed to set better context and understanding in all future interactions with the model.

-Via the system message, the model is very aware that the user has these preset labels and saved conversations.
-When contextually relevant, the model helps the user provide information that would help the model provide more value in subsequent interactions.

-In the dropdown menu titled “Common Questions & Conversation Starters”:
-- Great way to get users started to diminish the blank page/conversation problem.

 ### Tech Stack:
 - Next.js 14 app router TypeScript